Approximation and Convergence of Large Atomic Congestion Games: Approximation Bounds and Rates of Convergence

-The previous results showed that the random loads $\Load_{\edge}^{\run}$ in the finite games converge in distribution to the \ac{WE} loads $\eq{\load}_{\edge}$.
-Under mild additional assumptions, which call for a lower and upper bounds on the derivative of the cost functions, we can find non-asymptotic estimates for the speed of convergence.
+In this section we establish non-asymptotic bounds for the distance between the distribution of the edge loads at equilibrium in the finite games and the loads in the corresponding Wardrop and Poisson games.
+These bounds provide quantitative estimates on how well a Wardrop or Poisson equilibrium approximates the equilibrium of the finite game.
+We highlight that these results require the costs to have derivatives bounded away from zero.

-We start by establishing some estimates for the distance between Wardrop equilibria in non\-atomic games with different demands, as well as between exact and approximate equilibria.
-We recall that an $\eps$-approximate Wardrop equilibrium $(\flowprof,\loadprof)\in{\feasible}(\demandprof)$, or $\eps$-\ac{WE}, is defined exactly like a \ac{WE} but with an additive constant:
+As in previous sections we analyze separately the case of weighted congestion games and Bernoulli congestion games.
+In both settings we exploit estimates for the distance between Wardrop equilibria in non\-atomic games with different demands, as well as between exact and approximate equilibria.
+Recall that an $\varepsilon$-approximate Wardrop equilibrium $(\boldsymbol{y},\boldsymbol{x})\in{\mathscr{F}}(\boldsymbol{d})$, or $\varepsilon$-Wardrop equilibrium, is defined exactly like a Wardrop equilibrium up to an additive error: